 until the sentence is fully served.

-At some point a convict can be eligible for parole and be granted a conditional
+third-degree felony or higher.
+At some point, a convict can be eligible for parole and be

 More than one type of pardon exists in Texas: full, conditional, and pardon